Setting up test pyramid metrics for enterprise teams

 Resolution Steps:

-1. Branch Protection Rules: Block merges if layer ratios deviate >5% from the established baseline.
+1. Branch Protection Rules: Block merges if layer ratios deviate more than 5% from the established baseline.

-2. PR-Level Validation: Implement a test-metrics CLI hook that validates coverage thresholds per layer before code submission.
+2. PR-Level Validation: Implement a check-pyramid script that validates coverage thresholds per layer before code submission.

 3. Automated PR Comments: Configure CI bots to highlight specific files causing ratio drift, flakiness, or threshold violations.

-4. Execution Time Alerting: Trigger mandatory refactoring sprints when sustained E2E execution time increases by >15% over a rolling 30-day window.
+4. Execution Time Alerting: Trigger mandatory refactoring sprints when sustained E2E execution time increases by more than 15% over a rolling 30-day window.

 Minimal Guardrail Hook (package.json script):